Eficetti/taigaREST_models/README.md

 First of all, you have to connect the taiga webhooks to your project on Dart (There is a guide: <https://docs.taiga.io/webhooks-configuration.html#_developing_your_own_integration>), once it is connected you have to decode the data using the 'dart:convert' library (<https://api.dart.dev/stable/3.2.1/dart-convert/dart-convert-library.html>) and then use the fromJson method of the TaigaPayload model.

-There is an example of the route where the webhook is hitting:
+<ins> There is an example of the route where the webhook is hitting: </ins>
 ```
 import 'dart:convert';
 import 'dart:io';